Mail demands foreign aid to be spent on replacing British carpets

 Meanwhile, the Mail underlined the horrifying extent of Britain’s humanitarian crisis by illustrating its story with a photo of a moist BMW.

-Martin Bishop, from Somerset, said: Ive only had this carpet six months and now it’s all soggy.
-Im really unhappy, but the government wont even buy me a new telly.
+Martin Bishop of Didsbury, said: ”I’ve only had this carpet six months and now it’s all soggy.
+I’m really unhappy, but the government won’t even buy me a new telly.”